wvteijlingen/JS-UndoManager/README.md

 ###Coalescing actions###
 Sometimes you want to make a lot of changes but really only need to save the first or last change.
 For example when a lot of mouse events are fired, which all update a model property.
 Groups can automatically coalesce these actions for you.
 This is done by setting the coalesce mode when beginning a group.
-UndoManager supports 4 coalesce modes.
+UndoManager supports several coalesce modes.
 When you don't explicitly pass a coalesce mode, the default mode _NONE_ will be used.

 ````javascript
 manager.beginGrouping(UndoManager.COALESCE_MODE.CONSECUTIVE_DUPLICATES);